Ebola (or Ebola virus disease, EVD) is a viral disease that can cause severe bleeding, kidney and liver failure and in many cases, death.

 Ebola is a severe illness but spread can be prevented.

-For information about current outbreaks see Ebola updates.
+For information about current outbreaks see the WHO website.

 How is it spread?